 Wrocław

 Wrocław is a university city with a student population of over 130,000, making it one of the most youth-oriented cities in the country.
-Since the beginning of the 20th century, the University of Wrocław, previously the German Breslau University, has produced nine Nobel Prize laureates and is renowned for its high quality of teaching.
-Wrocław also possesses numerous historical landmarks, including the Main Market Square, Cathedral Island, Wrocław Opera, the National Museum and the Centennial Hall, which is listed as a UNESCO World Heritage Site.
-The city is also home to the Wrocław Zoo, the oldest zoological garden in Poland.
+Wrocław has numerous historical landmarks, including the Main Market Square, Cathedral Island, Bridge of Love, Wrocław Opera, the National Museum and the Centennial Hall, which is listed as a UNESCO World Heritage Site.
+The Wrocław's dwarfs are a major tourist attraction and have become a symbol of Wrocław.
+The city is home to the Wrocław Zoo, the oldest zoological garden in Poland.

 Wrocław is classified as a Sufficiency global city by GaWC.
 It is often featured in lists of the most livable places in the world, and was ranked 1st among all medium and small cities by fDi Intelligence in 2021.
-In 1989, 1995 and 2019 Wrocław hosted the European Youth Meetings of the Taizé Community, the Eucharistic Congress in 1997, and the 2012 European Football Championship.
-In 2016, the city was a European Capital of Culture and the World Book Capital.
-Also in that year, Wrocław hosted the Theatre Olympics, World Bridge Games and the European Film Awards.
-In 2017, the city was host to the IFLA Annual Conference and the World Games.
+The city is home to Śląsk Wrocław football club and hosted the 2012 European Football Championship.
+In 2016, the city was a European Capital of Culture and the World Book Capital, and hosted the Theatre Olympics and the European Film Awards.
+In 2017, the city was host to the World Games.
 In 2019, it was named a UNESCO City of Literature.
 Provided by Wikipedia

 1